Saswankar1/Gen-AI/README.md

 # Gen-AI
-It contains all resources and code related to Generative AI
+It contains all resources and code related to Gen AI